-- To receive medically appropriate comprehensive hospital care regardless of race, religion, sex, sexual identity, sexual orientation, disability, educational level, communication impairments or ability to pay.
+- To receive medically appropriate comprehensive hospital care regardless of race, religion, sex, sexual identity, sexual orientation, gender identity, disability, educational level, communication impairments or ability to pay.

 - To expect reasonable continuity of care, education and training that will aid your care following discharge.